scrabbletank/farhome-rules/rulesdoc.md

 *Requires 20th level*

 Your max attribute score is 6 instead of 5.
 You gain 1 attribute when taking this feat.

+#### Unstoppable
+*Requires 7 combined saving throw proficiencies, 20th level*

+When you are inflicted with a condition from an attack, maneuver, or spell, you may choose to ignore it regardless of the outcome of the roll.
+Any other effects from the attack or spell, such as damage, still apply.
+You may do this up to 3 times after which you must long rest before using again.

 #### Warrior
 *Requires 7 combined weapon proficiencies, 20th level*